-While growing cannabis will soon be legal for residents across the country, there is a lack of clarity in regards to how to do it right – that is, in a healthy and safe way for both you and your home.
+While growing cannabis is now legal for residents across the country, there is still a lack of clarity in regards to how to do it right – that is, in a healthy and safe way for both you and your home.

 Fraser Valley Realtors don’t want homeowners and purchasers to be left in the dark when it comes to the standard for healthy and safe growing, and are asking the federal and provincial governments for more substantial information to help people make smart choices.

 2. Create a province-wide system for maintaining and accessing information on the status of illegal grow homes.

 With clarity around what constitutes a legal grow home (four plants or less), we’re asking the province and our municipalities to establish a consistent process for distinguishing illegal ones.

 Fraser Valley Realtors believe that it’s important that homebuyers can identify illegal grow homes and drug operations so they can make their purchase with the confidence that it is safe and healthy.